 Each of those days I woke up, did something, and went to sleep (more or less).
-Rinse, wash, repeat, 9,999 more times.
+Lather, rinse, repeat, 9,999 more times.

 And yet, I don't actually remember the vast majority of them.
 I mean, I remember bits and pieces of everything—high school, college, work, vacations, summers, and so on—but the specifics of any given day?
 Kind of hit or miss.

 That's how memory works, of course.
 If my life were a novel I'd be the least reliable narrator.

 Today's 10,000 milestone feels particularly profound because of its timing.
 Last Friday, I left HireArt, the (then) five-person startup I moved across the country to join in 2013.
 It was an incredibly tough decision, and maybe in a future post I'll share more about what led to the change.
 But for now, I want to talk a bit about time, and how we spend it.